Left Continue shopping

 • possible redness or swelling

-Since inflammation is superficial, local treatments like ointments or drops are often used.
-Still, it’s important to understand the cause and rule out infection spread before choosing any treatment.
+Since irritation is superficial, local support like balms or drops are often used.
+Still, it’s important to understand the cause and rule out irritation spread before choosing any support.

 Middle Otitis

-Acute otitis media usually develops after a viral or bacterial upper respiratory infection.
-The infection spreads through the Eustachian tube.
-Inflammation occurs due to impaired ventilation of the middle ear.
+Acute otitis media usually develops after a viral or bacterial upper respiratory irritation.
+The irritation spreads through the Eustachian tube.
+Irritation occurs due to impaired ventilation of the middle ear.

 Middle Otitis